Boredom is death: why advertising and comedy make great bedfellows

 Admittedly, there’s always a risk that comes with comedy.
 This is perhaps why challenger brands are the ones that usually embrace humour while more established brands often play it safe.
 It’s far easier to take a risk when you don’t have quite as much to lose.
 Then again, a certain Chilean dictator probably would’ve gone for a jingle, a joke or a clever quip if given a second shot.

 There is, perhaps, no greater risk in advertising than being boring.
 The same applies in comedy.

-- If you think your brand might be a good fit for the Comedy Festival, contact Lauren Whitney (Lauren@comedyfestival.co.nz / 021 2622259).
+If you think your brand might be a good fit as a sponsor of the Comedy Festival, contact Lauren Whitney (Lauren@comedyfestival.co.nz / 021 2622259).